siyul-park/uniflow/docs/user_extensions.md

 }
 ```

-Implement the packet processing function.
-This function uses the first return value for successful processing and the second return value for errors:
+Implement the function that processes packets.
+This function uses the first return value on success and the second return value on error:

 ```go
 func (n *TextNode) action(proc *process.Process, inPck *packet.Packet) (*packet.Packet, *packet.Packet) {